CSCfi/rahti-user-guide/docs/usage/security-guide.md

 whitelists.
 For example use, see "[Routes](../tutorials/elemental_tutorial#routes)" Chapter.

-## Be mindful what containers to use
+## Be mindful what container images to use

 Never under any circumstances use container image unless